patrickkfkan/yt-cast-receiver/README.md

 # Changelog

 1.0.0
-- Complete rewrite with major breaking changes from v0.1.x!
+- Complete rewrite with major breaking changes in the API from v0.1.x!
 - Move to Typescript and package as ESM + CJS hybrid module.
+- New features:
+  - Support casting from YouTube Music (credit: [dgalli1](https://github.com/dgalli1))
+  - Allow multiple sender connections
+  - Support manual pairing, aka Link with TV Code (YouTube only)
+  - Provide player implementations with sufficient data to play private media (such as uploads in your YouTube Music library)
+  - Improved logging

 0.1.2